kzsobolewski/Expenses-Manager/README.md

 # ExpensesManager 🧾

 Application for tracking your expenses and income.
-It features recipt scanner using device's camera.
+It features a receipt scanner using the device's camera.

-Data is stored locally with the help of Room Persistance Library.
+Data is stored locally with the help of Room Persistence Library.
 For displaying charts I used MPAndroidchart and ML Kit for text recognition.

 ## Screenshots